 I omit packages whose publisher is apparently unofficial (like neovim).

-awscli before through the official instruction using
+awscli before through

 pip and uninstalled it first.

 $ sudo snap install aws-cli error: This revision of snap "aws-cli" was published using classic confinement and thus may perform arbitrary system changes outside of the security sandbox that snaps are usually confined to, which may put your system at risk.
 If you understand and want to proceed repeat the command including --classic.

 This message sounds like unpreferrable, and I quit to install packages which